 Orders for securities transactions are contracts.
 Unlike many business contracts, which are usually written, most securities orders are verbal.
 You should know how to place an order and, thereafter, how it is settled.
 Until you feel comfortable that your customer understands this process, take a few moments with each order from that customer to explain the mechanics of the transaction and the market conditions that may delay or prohibit its execution.
 Generally speaking, you should not enter an order for your customers without his/her expressed and detailed permission, as these trades may be deemed “unauthorized transactions.”
 In addition, when frequently recommending trades for a particular customer you should ensure that the trading is in line with the customer’s investment profile and not excessive, as frequent or excessive trading in a customer’s account may be deemed “churning.”

 Federal and state securities laws, SEC rules, and FINRA regulations affect the fees charged for all transactions including, for example, sales of new securities issues, secondary market offerings, and transactions involving mutual funds and variable contracts.
 Remember, if your customer is to benefit, the investment’s performance must first overcome the initial charges.
 When in doubt, ask your supervisor, review your firm’s procedures or consult FINRA Rule 2121.
-It is deemed a violation of FINRA Rule 2121 for a firm to enter into any transaction with a customer in any security at any price not reasonably related to the current market price of the security, or to charge a commission which is not reasonable.
+It is deemed a violation of FINRA Rule 2121 for a firm to enter into any transaction with a customer in any security at any price not reasonably related to the current market price of the security, or to charge a commission or mark up which is not reasonable.

-FINRA Rule 2121 generally requires firms to charge only fair commissions or charges, and to buy or sell securities only at fair prices.
+FINRA Rule 2121 generally requires firms to charge only fair commissions or mark ups, and to buy or sell securities only at fair prices.
 When acting for its own account in a transaction with a customer, a member firm must buy or sell the security at a fair price to the customer, taking into consideration all relevant circumstances, including market conditions, the expense involved and the fact that the firm is entitled to a profit.
 In addition, the rule provides that when acting as an agent on behalf of its customer, the firm must not charge its customer more than a fair commission or service charge, taking into consideration all relevant circumstances, including market conditions with respect to such security at the time of the transaction, the expense of executing the order and the value of any service the firm may have rendered by reason of its experience in and knowledge of such security and the market.

 In determining the meaning of “fair and reasonable” commission or mark-up, FINRA has a “5% Policy” guideline.
 Rarely is a markup on equity securities above 5 percent considered fair or reasonable.
 In fact, depending on the circumstances and the type of security involved markups at or below 5 percent may be considered unfair or unreasonable.
 For example, mark ups on debt securities are usually much less than 5 percent.
 Commissions approaching or exceeding 5 percent are subject to close regulatory scrutiny and must be justified, taking into account all relevant circumstances.
 You should always question situations in which you are asked to market securities with extraordinarily high markups, sales charges or payouts.